Abhinav010104/cats-dogs-classifier/README.md

 # Cats vs Dogs CNN Classification

 A deep learning project using **transfer learning** with MobileNetV2 to classify images as cats or dogs.
-Achieves high accuracy through fine-tuning a pretrained ImageNet model on the curated cats-and-dogs dataset.
+Achieves high accuracy(~98%) through fine-tuning a pretrained ImageNet model on the curated cats-and-dogs dataset.

 ## 📊 Project Overview